rmotr-group-projects/pyp-w2-gw-collections-hierarchy/README.md

 # [pyp-w2] Collections Hierarchy

-Today, we will re implement part of the Python collections hierarchy using Mixins.
+Today, we are going to implement part of the Python collections hierarchy using Mixins.

 It's normal to think about the collections hierarchy as a tree.
 But, a lot of functionality is shared between classes in different levels of the hierarchy.
 That's